chicecream/mini-world/README.md

     It's a good habit to name parameters instead of access @\_ directly (except you want to modify caller's arguments).
-    This mod extend the ability to name par
+    This mod extend the ability to name parameters in the deep structure.
+    You can explicitly li